Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_09_elif.rst

     - from 25 to 30: overweight
     - over 30: obese person

-    Write a program that loads a person's weight and height and then writes to which category that person belongs (attach limit values to a lower category).

     Write a program that takes a person's weight and height and then writes to which category that person belongs (limit values belong to a lower category).

 One possible solution is given below.
 Consider why it is not necessary to use complex logical conditions (built with words *and*, *or*, *not*) in this solution.